 Many of us, especially in Asia, are fortunate enough to be the employers of hard-working helpers who can generally turn their hand to anything – be it childcare, cooking or cleaning.
 Whilst nearly all have taken the trouble to learn English, there are a few inevitable occasions when things get lost in translation.
 After a few such misunderstandings in my own kitchen in Singapore, I thought how great it would be if there were a cookbook that my helpers and I could both understand, word-for-word, without confusion.

 And so A Helping Hand was born.
-Each recipe, including all of the ingredients, has been translated into and explained in Tagalog (with other editions, including Bahasa Indonesia, due to be published in late 2017).
+Each recipe, including all of the ingredients, has been translated into and explained in Filipino (with other editions, including Bahasa Indonesia, due to be published in 2018).
 Helpers can of course read English but sometimes cooking phrases such as ‘beat’, ‘blind bake’, ‘bind’, ‘braise’, ‘blanch’ and ‘bain-marie’ are not descriptive enough to be helpful, even for native English speakers.

 I have also included tips and remedies in breakout boxes and almost all recipes come with serving suggestions (hidden within the Tagalog sections), as well as approximate preparation and cooking times.
-There is a detailed ingredients chapter to assist with shopping at the back of the book, and stockists – in Singapore and beyond – can be found here, online, in order to always stay current.
+There is a detailed ingredients chapter to assist with shopping at the back of the book, and cookware stockists and grocery suppliers – in Singapore and beyond – can be found here, online, in order to always stay current.